 Please Note: This page is for the ergonomic study with the Department of Corrections.
-For ergonomic evaluations or consultations, please see our page HERE
+For ergonomic evaluations or consultations, please see the Ergonomics Evaluations page.

 Occupational ergonomics seeks to improve the fit between the person and the job through optimizing job design or the work system broadly.
 Desired goals include reduced risk of injury, better employee health (musculoskeletal, mental, cardiovascular, etc.), improved job satisfaction and higher productivity/work capacity.
 Workplace ergonomics addresses physical issues like optimizing workstation layout, lifting tasks, static loads and prolonged standing or sitting, with the goal of reducing and avoiding injury and musculoskeletal disorders (MSDs).
 Good ergonomic work design attempts to minimize: